 |Zinner||II||Caddo, Creek, Cape Fear, Desirable||44||54||no||6-7||mid-late||excellent|

-We hope this information was useful to you.
+We hope this information was useful for you.
 Pecans are truly one of a kind and one of our favorites here on the nursery being in the South.
-Not only do they provide delicious nuts they are an attractive tree for any landscape.
+Not only do they provide delicious nuts that are a health food, they are an attractive tree for any landscape.
 Happy Planting!!